One Institute

-Founded in 1952, One Institute (formerly One, Inc., and One Archives Foundation), is the oldest active LGBTQ+ organization in the United States, dedicated to telling LGBTQ+ history and stories through education, arts, and social justice programs.
+Founded in 1952, One Institute (formerly One, Inc., and One Archives Foundation) is the oldest active LGBTQ+ organization in the United States, dedicated to telling LGBTQ+ history and stories through education, arts, and social justice programs.
 Since its inception, the organization has been headquartered in Los Angeles, California.

-History

-One Institute was founded in 1952 as ONE Inc. to publish the nation's first wide-circulated, national homosexual periodical, ONE Magazine.
-The idea for an organization dedicated to homosexuals emerged from a Mattachine Society discussion meeting held on October 15, 1952.
+Founding

+In October 1952, two years after forming Harry Hays' historic gay rights organization, The Mattachine Society, the concept of a magazine focused on homosexual issues was first brought up during a meeting at Hays' residence.

+In November 1952, ONE Inc. was founded.
 ONE Inc.'s Articles of Incorporation were signed by Antonio "Tony" Reyes, Martin Block, and Dale Jennings on November 15, 1952.
 Other founders were Merton Bird, W. Dorr Legg, Don Slater, Chuck Rowland, and Harry Hay, “all of whom sought to unify homosexuals into social action.”
-Jennings and Rowland were also Mattachine Society founders.
-The name was derived from an aphorism of Victorian writer Thomas Carlyle: "A mystic bond of brotherhood makes all men one."
+Jennings and Rowland were also founders of the Mattachine Society.
+The name was derived from an aphorism by Victorian writer Thomas Carlyle: "A mystic bond of brotherhood makes all men one."
 The name was also a nod to referring to a gay person as "one of us".

-ONE was the first LGBT organization in the United States to have its own office, and as such its offices acted as a prototype LGBT community center.
-One became the first gay organization in the United States to open a public office (in Downtown Los Angeles), and as such its offices acted as a prototype LGBT community center.
+In January 1953, the first issue of ONE Magazine was published, making it the first LGBTQ magazine available in the United States.
+The publication was also the first gay organization with a public office space in Downtown Los Angeles, where copies were sold on street corners for 25 cents.